Greenwich Peninsula: History

 For over 100 years the peninsula was dominated by the gasworks which primarily produced town gas, also known as coal gas.
 The gasworks grew to 240 acre, the largest in Europe, also producing coke, tar and chemicals as important secondary products.
-The site had its own extensive railway system connected to the main railway line near Charlton, and a large jetty used to unload coal and load coke.
+The site had its own extensive railway system and a large jetty used to unload coal and load coke.
 There were two huge gas holders, of 8.6 and 12.2 million ft3 (240,000 m3 and 345,000 m3).
 The larger holder, originally the largest in the world, was reduced to 8.9 million ft3 (250,000 m3) when it was damaged in the Silvertown explosion in 1917, but was still the largest in England until it was damaged again by a Provisional Irish Republican Army bomb in 1978.
 Originally manufacturing gas from coal, the plant began to manufacture gas from oil in the 1960s.
 Its peak production of 400 million ft3 per day (11.3 million m3) in the mid 1960s is believed to have been the largest of any single site in the world.
 The discovery of natural gas reserves in the North Sea soon rendered the complex obsolete.

 On the eastern shore was Blackwall Point Power Station; the original station from the 1890s was replaced in the 1950s by a new station which ceased operation in about 1981.
 On the western shore, a large area including the site of the Victoria linoleum works later became the Victoria Deep Water Terminal in 1966, handling container traffic.

 At the southwestern end of the peninsula Enderby's Wharf was occupied by a succession of famous submarine cable companies from 1857 onwards, including Glass Elliot, W T Henley, Telcon, Submarine Cables Ltd, STC, Nortel and Alcatel.

 The peninsula remained relatively remote from central London until the opening of the Blackwall Tunnel in 1897, and had no passenger railway or London Underground service until the opening of North Greenwich tube station on the Jubilee line in 1999.

 Closure of the gasworks, power station and other industries in the late 20th century left much of the Greenwich Peninsula a barren wasteland, much of it heavily contaminated.

 In the early years of the 21st century, surviving industries were mainly concentrated on the western side of the peninsula, between the river and the A102 Blackwall Tunnel southern approach road.
 They included Alcatel, a Tunnel Refiners/Amylum glucose plant (from 1976 until about 2008 part of Tate & Lyle) which closed in 2009, and two large marine aggregate terminals on the Delta Metals and Victoria Deep Water Terminal sites.
-One of the two gas holders also remains.
+The second of the two gas holders was demolished in 2020.